3kh0/readme-toc/README.md

 ## Contributing

 Contributions are welcome!
+Make sure you follow the [Code of conduct](CODE_OF_CONDUCT.md) before getting started.
 To contribute to this project, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your changes.